markuschr/worklight/development_notes.md

 # Case

-All the electronics was fitted inside a 3D printed case (roughly 70 mm x 70 mm x 70 mm) and the LED with the cooling element on top of it with a hinge.
+All the electronics were fitted to 3D printed body and screwed inside to the 3D printed case (roughly 70 mm x 70 mm x 70 mm) and the LED with the cooling element on top of it with a hinge.
 Connection to the battery was made with push-on Abiko connectors which go through the bottom of the case.
 ![koko design](https://user-images.githubusercontent.com/96006405/148766713-b4479599-b809-421e-beea-dee6de8ce838.JPG)